mcinglis/c-style/readme.md

 Mutable global variables are especially evil and should be avoided at all costs.
 Conceptually, a global variable assignment is a bunch of `longjmp`s to set hidden, static variables.
 Yuck.

-The only circumstance where a global variable is excusable, in my opinion, is if it's `const` and only referred to in `main`.
-Otherwise, you should design your functions to be controllable by their arguments.
+You should always try to design your functions to be completely controllable by their arguments.
 Even if you have a variable that will have to be passed around to lots of a functions - if it affects their computation, it should be a argument or a member of a argument.
-This always leads to better code and better design.
+This *always* leads to better code and better design.

 For example, removing global variables and constants from my [Trie.c](https://github.com/mcinglis/trie.c) project resulted in the `Alphabet` struct, which lets users tune the storage structure to their needs.
 It also opened up some really cool dynamic abilities, like swapping alphabets on the fly for the same trie.